bagelquant/knightrade/docs/final_report.md

 - **Standard Data**: Defines a consistent data structure for type hinting and manipulation.
 - **Data Handler**: Converts data from various sources (e.g., local files, Yahoo Finance) into the standard format.

+#### Standard Data Object

+Standard Data Object is a class that provides a standard data structure for the project.
+It is a simple wrapper around `pandas.DataFrame` with some additional methods.
+It is used to ensure the data is in a consistent format.
+Especially for type hinting and data manipulation.

+There are two types of data objects in the project:

+- class `CrossSection`
+- class `TimeSeries`

+Both class have similar structure, the main difference is the data structure.
+The `CrossSection.data` is a `DataFrame` with `TimeStamp` as columns, while the `TimeSeries.data` is a `DataFrame` with `TimeStamp` as index.

+In short, you could easily convert one to another by transposing the `DataFrame`.

+These standard data objects are used in the project to ensure the data is in a consistent format.
+Especially for **type hinting** and data manipulation.

+#### Data Handler

+Provide an easy interface to convert data from different sources to a standard data object

+Data source:
+- local file
+    - `pandas.DataFrame`
+    - `.csv` file
+    - `.json` file
+    - `.xlsx` file
+- remote file
+    - `yahoo finance`

+This module is a function-based module, all functions are stateless and could be used independently.

 ### Strategy Module

 Defines trading strategies that generate buy/sell signals based on market conditions.
 Includes: